 Also, one of the best D’n’B producers and sound designers in the world right now Adis Kutkut better known as Billain comes from Sarajevo.
 There are many upcoming artists in Bosnia now and I hope they will make it in the years to come.

 Olēka is on Resident Advisor and Facebook.
-Listen to the previous mix in our series, made by Belgrade-based Andria.
+You can listen to the previous entry in the WAE mixes series, made by Belgrade-based Andria.